susham/susham/README.md

-### Hi there 👋
+Hi 👋 , I’m Susham
-My name is Susham Yerabolu, currently a FrontEnd Engineer with focus on MERN stack.
+A Software Engineer, currently living in Austin, TX.
+I am passionate about building scalable applications and blog about my experiences.
+Currently, I am learning about GraphQL and working on my side projects.